 It’s always important to eat healthy.
 As we approach our golden years, it is especially important.
 Most of our favorites – the fatty, sweet, fried, and calorie-dense food – are the ones seniors should eliminate.
 They are the root causes of many diseases.
 Eating healthy is the key to keeping our bodies at its prime even when we’re in our older years.
-Which is why a plant-based diet is becoming more and more popular among seniors.
+Which is why the benefit of a plant-based diet for seniors is becoming more and more popular.

-While it’s true that switching to a plant-based diet can be a challenging transition for meat-eaters, it’s sure to give them optimal results.
+While it’s true that switching to a plant-based diet for seniors can be a challenging transition for meat-eaters, it’s sure to give them optimal results.
 Everything we consume reflects in our body.
 Even though you may still be healthy now, the effects are cumulative.
-All the meat and processed food we ate in our earlier years could take a toll later in life.
+All the processed food we ate in our earlier years could take a toll later in life.

 - Cardiovascular disease accounts for the 610,000 deaths in the United States.
 It is one of the leading causes of deaths in the elderly.